onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Multiperspectival viewing
 ██████████████████████████████████████████████████████████████████

+> "You have only one way to convince others, listen to them." - [George Washington](https://www.azquotes.com/quote/882375)

 > "If we understood something just one way, we would not understand it at all." - [Marvin Minsky](https://www.azquotes.com/quote/525942)
 > "You don't understand anything until you learn it more than one way." - [Marvin Minsky](https://www.azquotes.com/quote/526097)